IBM-Cloud/docs-services/services/Skyhook-Location/index.md

 ## Before you begin
 {:byb}

 To start using Skyhook Precision Location, you must first sign up for an account and obtain an API key.
-Click [website](https://my.skyhookwireless.com){:new_window} to get started!
+Follow the steps below:

 1. Create a new account [here](http://my.skyhookwireless.com)
 2) Once registration is completed, you will be shown steps to create your first project